 Basically, you traverse a graph of Recipe Processes backwards from the last Recipe Output, connecting Recipe Inputs with Recipe Outputs that have matching Resource Categories, and backscheduling all the processes and resource requirements based on estimated process durations.
 See Graph search algorithms.

-This description refers to this diagram: Take each request for quantities of Resource Category as a demand and start the traversal.
+This description refers to this diagram: Take each request for quantities of Recipe Resource as a demand and start the traversal.

 - Allocate any that you find to the highest priority demand (where highest priority usually means earliest delivery date). _(Those are soft allocations, known only in the computer system.)

-- (Note: a Recipe is not really a thing, it's just a graph.
-A requested Resource Category may have one or more Recipe Processes that can create some Resources of that category.
-Each of those Recipe Processes may have Recipe Inputs that specify some other Resource Categories, and each of those Resource Categories may have Recipe Processes that can create them, and so on, recursively, until you can't find any more creation Recipe Processes.
+- (Note: a Recipe is not really a thing, it's just a graph - although in a future release it will be a thing.
+A requested Recipe Resource may have one or more Recipe Processes that can create some Resources of that specification.
+Each of those Recipe Processes may have Recipe Flow inputs that specify some other Recipe Resources, and each of those Recipe Resources may have Recipe Processes that can create them, and so on, recursively, until you can't find any more creation Recipe Processes.
 If you find more than one creation Recipe Processes, you will need some way to select one.)

-- then schedule a Planned Process based on the Recipe Process, with a Output Intent of the required quantity of the demanded Resource Category.
+- then schedule a planned Process based on the Recipe Process, with an output Intent of the required quantity of the demanded Recipe Resource.
 Backschedule so that the end of the process meets the timing requirements of the inputs to the processes that will be waiting for them.